 The candidate, as instructed, knelt at the altar.
 In front of him in the east, the Worshipful Master stood at his podium and asked a question we have all been asked, "In whom do you put your trust?"

-Having encountered similar hesitation before, the composed WM rephrased the question, "In whom do you put your spiritual trust?"
+Having encountered similar hesitation before, the composed WM rephrased the question and asked, "In whom do you put your spiritual trust?"

 After another long pause the candidate finally answered, "I guess I put my trust in myself.
 If you are trying to get me to say I put my trust in God, I can't.
 I don't believe in God."